-Discussion with staff, residents and observation of practice confirmed that residents' needs were recognised and responded to in a prompt and courteous manner by staff.
+The registered manager confirmed that residents were listened to, valued and communicated with in an appropriate manner.
+Discussion with staff, residents, one representative and observation of practice confirmed that residents' needs were recognised and responded to in a prompt and courteous manner by staff.

-There were systems in place to ensure that the views and opinions of residents and their representatives were sought and taken into account in all matters affecting them.
-A relatives meeting is convened on an annual basis.
+There were systems in place to ensure that the views and opinions of residents, and/or their representatives, were sought and taken into account in all matters affecting them.
+For example residents confirmed that they made a choice daily regarding what they eat at meal times.

 Residents are consulted about the standard and quality of care and about the home environment.
 This consultation was carried out at least annually.
 The findings from the consultation were collated into a summary report which was made available for residents and other interested parties.
 An action plan was developed and implemented where improvements are required.

 Residents confirmed that their views and opinions were taken into account in all matters affecting them.
 The comments within the satisfaction questionnaires returned to RQIA evidenced that compassionate care was delivered within the home.
+One comment from a completed representative questionnaire stated: